 Dante was first listed in 1900-1909 and reached its peak rank of #200 in the U.S. in 1997, and is currently at #322.
 (Top 2000 Names, 2015)

 Prominent alternative forms of Dante (#314 last year) are Donte (#1146 last year), Dontae (#1735), Jonte, Durand, Dontay and Daunte.
-Usage of these forms of Dante was widespread 17 (adoption of 0.4%) and is somewhat less today (adoption 0.17%, ▼57%), with forms like Donte falling out of style.
-Dante is the most contemporarily stylish baby name here, with this name going through a resurgence in popularity.
+Usage of these forms of Dante was widespread 17 years ago (adoption of 0.1%) and is somewhat less today (adoption 0.1%, ▼46%), with the form Donte going out of style.
+Dante is the most contemporarily stylish baby name here.